pschool-in/curriculum/content/grammar/right-word.md

 The library book is over *there*.
 The students handed in *their* homework.

-I can't remember *their* true names.
+I can't remember *their* actual names.
-Where are the Pens? *They're* in the box.
+Where are the pens? *They're* in the box.
 *There* is a cat in the garden.
 The boys are playing football with *their* ball.
 Where are your parents? *They're* out.